How Long Should a Tooth Hurt After a Filling

 When Should You Visit Your Dentist for Tooth Sensitivity or Pain After a Filling?

-If you’re experiencing tooth sensitivity or pain months after a cavity filling procedure, it’s extremely likely that there is a reason.
+If you’re experiencing tooth sensitivity or pain months after a cavity filling procedure, there is likely a reason.
 Remember, if tooth sensitivity is still occurring more than a few weeks after a filling, it means something is wrong.

 Reach Out to Us Today